bompilori/weather-dashboard/README.md

  Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.

-Use the OpenWeather One Call API [OpenWeatherOneCallAPI](https://openweathermap.org/api/one-call-api) to retrieve weather data for cities.
+Use the OpenWeather One Call API [OpenWeatherOneCallAPI]<!-- (https://openweathermap.org/api/one-call-api) --> to retrieve weather data for cities.
 Read through the documentation for setup and usage instructions.
 You will use localStorage to store any persistent data.

 ## User Story